myersm0/werkverzeichnis/README.md

 - `collection.schema.json`
 - `catalog.schema.json`

-Beyond the JSON Schema, `wv validate` also checks referential/semantic invariants: composer/catalog references, catalog-number syntax and editions, uniqueness of current catalog identifiers, and collection membership.
+Beyond the JSON Schema, `wv validate` also checks referential/semantic invariants: composer/catalog references, catalog-number syntax and structural domains, editions, complete-inventory membership, uniqueness of current catalog identifiers, and collection membership.
+Inventory TOML is validated separately from the JSON schemas.

 ## References and acknowledgments
 This project is focused on providing a unified, machine-readable structure to available information, _not_ on inventing any new information or applying any new research or insights.
 Therefore, we're indebted to a number of existing resources on the web, including: